Ball pythons are notoriously picky eaters, and there are several reasons why one would suddenly refuse food.

 They are known for being very attuned to their environments and are easily stressed out by external stimuli like loud music, bright lights, or sudden movements around their enclosures.

-Take a look at where you’ve set up your snake’s enclosure.
+So, if they suddenly refuse food, take a look at where you’ve set up your snake’s enclosure.

 Is it in a high-traffic, noisy area of your home?